Queen Elizabeth II is under medical supervision as her doctors worry about her health

 Queen Elizabeth II is under medical supervision at Balmoral Castle in Scotland after her doctors became worried about her health.

-A Buckingham Palace spokesperson told The Guardian, "Following further evaluation this morning, the Queen's doctors are concerned for Her Majesty's health and have recommended she remain under medical supervision."
+"Following further evaluation this morning, the Queen's doctors are concerned for Her Majesty's health and have recommended she remain under medical supervision," Buckingham Palace said in a statement.

 This is a developing story.